Nardianian/NeuVC-for-Windows/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/bhtOwvWZOy0/0.jpg)(https://www.youtube.com/watch?v=bhtOwvWZOy0)

 # build with Visual Studio Community Edition v17\2022
+It is best to ensure that your projects are all set to the C++17 language standard in particular ALL_BUILD INSTALL
+ZERO_CHECK
+NeuVC_All
+NeuVC_rc_lib

+Set "test_rvc" as the solution startup project for Visual Studio

 put JUCE folder on the Thirdparty folder, then run
 ```